-Davitt Felder received his MD from Yale School of Medicine in 1942.
-He earned a PhD from the University of Minnesota in 1953.
-He completed an internship in surgery at the University of Minnesota.
-During the 1950s he was assigned to the general surgical services at the University of Minnesota Hospital, Ancker Hospital in St. Paul, and the Minneapolis General Hospital.
+Davitt Felder earned his Ph.D. from the University of Minnesota in 1953 where he also completed an internship in surgery.
+In the 1950s, he was assigned to the general surgical services at the University of Minnesota Hospital, Ancker Hospital in St. Paul, and Minneapolis General Hospital.
 He spent most of his career in private surgical practice.
-In the 1960s, he was a founding member of the Northern Association for Medical Education, which led efforts to establish a second medical in St. Paul.
+In the 1960s, he was a founding member of the Northern Association for Medical Education, which led efforts to establish a second medical school in St. Paul.

 Davitt Felder discusses his background and provides an overview of his career.
 He describes why he went into medicine and surgery; his decision to enter private practice; and his decision to retire.
 He discusses at length the establishment of the Northern Association for Medical Education and the organization's attempt to establish a medical school in St. Paul.
 He describes his work in vascular surgery and the establishment of the Midwestern Board for Medical and Allied Education.
 He discusses the relationship between Minneapolis and St. Paul private physicians and the University of Minnesota; the private practice issue at the University of Minnesota; and Robert Howard, Owen Wangensteen, Walter Lillehei, Michael E DeBakey; the relationship between the Surgery Department and other clinical departments; and his work with the Health Care Financing Administration.